AJ84074/FantasyWargaming/activemagic.md

 * The bound entity grants +1 to hit and +1 damage for each level it possesses at no mana cost.
 * The bound entity grants up to +1d6 damage (igigi:holy,lilitu:unholy,air:lightning,earth:acid,fire:fire,water:frost) for each level it possesses at a cost of 3 mana per level.
 * The entity has the ability to cast one offensive spell at the normal mana cost (1.5 x DD of spell) and the link is automatic.
-* If the bound entity runs out of mana it is released.
+* If the bound entity runs our of mana or no longer has enough mana to fully cast any of its spells it is released.
 * If the weapon binding the entity is broken or destroyed it is released.
+* If the bound entity is released, was forcibly bound, and has enough mana left to cast at least one spell it knows, it will attempt to kill the binder if it believes it has reasonable a chance to be successful.

 ### Armor Binding